dihedron/fpm-zig/README.md

 $> make apk
 ```

-The makefile will automatically download the `tar.xz` package from https://github.com/pdfcpu and repackage it.
+The makefile will automatically download the `tar.xz` package from https://ziglang.org/download/ and repackages it.

 To clean all packages and downloaded files run `make clean`.